 What is the HAF programme?

-School holidays can be particularly difficult for some families because of increased costs (such as food) and reduced incomes.
-For some children that can lead to a holiday experience gap, with children from disadvantaged families:
+Research has shown that the school holidays can be pressure points for some families.
+For some children, this can lead to a holiday experience gap, with children from low-income households being:

 - less likely to access organised out-of-school activities